fbaltoumas/RTK-PRED/README.md

     chmod +x rtk-pred.py
     ./rtk-pred.py -i test.fasta -o output --mkdir --hmmerdir /home/user/hmmer/bin/ -wp

-**Note:** There is no Cygwin version available for Phobius.
+**Note:** There is no Mac OS version available for Phobius.
 Therefore, you need to use the Phobius web server, with the option `-wp` or `--webphobius`.